Relief for Homeowners and Renters

 The survey results each week are weighted based on the most recently released dollar volume of conventional, single-family originations within the Freddie Mac one-unit loan limit reported under the Home Mortgage Disclosure Act (HMDA) data – prior survey averages are not adjusted.
-The HMDA data are typically published in September of each year for the immediately prior year.
-To do the weighting, we take the HMDA state origination volumes and aggregate them to the five regions to establish regional weightings.
 A national average is then calculated as the weighted average based on the lender size.

 The PMMS is available on Freddie Mac’s web site (www.freddiemac.com) under Mortgage Rates.
 It is also available on Bloomberg through NMCMFUS <INDEX>.
 The NMCMFUS series is the weekly PMMS rates.